Spiranthes magnicamporum Sheviak 1973

 Flower Size .12 to 1/2" [.4 to 1.2 cm]

-Found in Manitoba and Ontario Canada as well as Nebraska, North Dakota, South Dakota, Iowa, Kansas, Minnisota, Wisconsin, Missouri, Illinois, Indiana, Michigan, Ohio, Pennsylvania, Kentucky, Virginia, Alabama, Mississippi, Arkansas, Lousiana, Oklamaha and New Mexico in wet and dry alkaline prairies, bluffs and in fens as a small to large sized, cold growing terrestrial with a bsal rosette of 2 to 4, linear-oblanceolate, ascending to spreading leaves that are not present at blooming which occurs in the fall on an erect, terminal, 4 to 25.4" [10 to 63 cm] long, 12 to 54 flowered inflorescence with ovate, attenuate, shorter than the ovary floral bracts and carrying fragrant flowers held in a tight to loose spiral
+Found in Manitoba and Ontario Canada as well as Nebraska, North Dakota, South Dakota, Iowa, Kansas, Minnisota, Wisconsin, Missouri, Illinois, Indiana, Michigan, Ohio, Pennsylvania, Kentucky, Virginia, Alabama, Mississippi, Arkansas, Lousiana, Oklamaha and New Mexico in wet and dry alkaline prairies, bluffs and in fens as a small to large sized, cold growing terrestrial with a basal rosette of 2 to 4, linear-oblanceolate, ascending to spreading, acute, cuneate below leaves that are not present at blooming which occurs in the fall on an erect, terminal, peduncle 4 to 25.4" [10 to 63 cm] long, rachis 1.6 to 7.2" [4 to 18 cm] long, held in a tight to loose spiral, 12 to 54 flowered inflorescence with ovate, attenuate, shorter than the ovary floral bracts and carrying fragrant flowers.

 Synonyms